Ful medames: Other regions

 In Malta, ful bit-tewm (beans with garlic) is usually associated with fasting during Lent and Good Friday.
 The beans are soaked in water overnight, cooked in oil with garlic and fresh or dried mint, then dressed with olive oil or vinegar before serving.

 The meal has also travelled as far as Malaysia, in particular the state of Johore, and Singapore where it has been adapted into the local recipe kacang pool, which incorporates ghee in place of oil and minced meat.
 Kidney beans and baked beans are also added to give the dish more body.

 Salad

 Ful medames salad (سلطة فول مدمس) is an Arab breakfast mezze favorite, but it is also eaten as a hearty salad.
 It typically consists of fava beans, chopped tomatoes, onion, parsley, lemon juice, olive oil, pepper and salt.

+Similar dishes

+Adas Medames (عدس مدمس) is a dish prepared in the same way as ful medames, but using lentils in place of fava beans, it can be found in Egypt as well as other countries like Palestine.